obed553/OIBSIP/README.md

  We at Oasis InfoByters, we are more than just a technology company; we are a community of innovators, creators, and problem solvers.
 With a rich history of delivering cutting-edge software solutions, we are excited to open our doors to aspiring Java developers through our dynamic internship program.

+TASKS TO SOLVE:
 TASK 2 :- NUMBER GUESSING GAME
+TASK 3 :- ATM INTERFACE